The Javascript filter method and the includes method

 });

-, and for each element, it will call the callback function with that element.
+The filter method will iterate through each element of the array listNumber1, and for each element, it will call the callback function with that element.

-method returns a new array containing the elements that passed the condition specified by the callback function.
+After iterating through all elements, the filter method returns a new array containing the elements that passed the condition specified by the callback function.

 In this case, the resulting filtered array will be: [6, 7, 8]

-with a callback function that checks if each element is greater than 5.
-The result is a new array [6, 7, 8]
+The filter method was used on the array listNumber1 with a callback function that checks if each element is greater than 5.
+The result is a new array [6, 7, 8], containing only the elements that satisfy the condition (elements greater than 5).

 Understanding the includes function

-function is another built-in JavaScript method that is available for arrays.
+The includes function is another built-in JavaScript method that is available for arrays.
 It allows you to check whether an array includes a specific value or not.
 The function returns true if the value is found in the array and false otherwise.

 Let's remind ourselves of the provided array: